MEET ME ON MEEKER UPDATES

 MEET ME ON MEEKER MEETS A BOLD SET OF GOALS

 - Improves safety for pedestrians, cyclists, residents, and employees to better serve people who use trails, recreation and services; children who walk to school; and patrons of local businesses on Meeker.

 - Creates a sense of place and distinctive identity by connecting new development to the historic core of Downtown Kent.

 - Connects visitors to the historic core by adding a “front door” to Kent for drivers from I-5.

 - Enhances incoming new development because a better-looking street brings quality investment, and making it easy for people to walk or bike helps manage traffic congestion.

 THE MEEKER CORRIDOR IS THE HEART OF KENT'S DOWNTOWN

 From Kent-Des Moines Rd/516 to Central Ave, thousands of Kent residents live, study, work, and play along Meeker Street.

-Contact Hayley Bonsteel, Senior Long Range Planner - 253-856-5441
+Contact Hayley Bonsteel, Long Range Planning Manager - 253-856-5441